thorOdinson16/CompVision/README.markdown

 ## 🤝 Contributing

-We’d love your input!
+I’d love your input!
 Fork this repository, enhance it, and submit pull requests to join the journey.